ITA-ROSE - 2010

 "To help children understand the drama and invite them to reflect, literature and theater will be a valuable aid, even fundamental allies.
 Published in 2008 by Circonflexes editions, Rolande Causse's album, subtle and accurate, is a masterpiece of the genre.
 Its theatrical adaptation, which uses shadow play, intelligently protects the young audience from a reality that is too raw, without forgetting the essential: humanity cannot definitively rid itself of its old ghosts.
 And that's better this way..."
 Le Populaire du Centre, May 22, 2010

 "Inspired by the eponymous album by Rolande Causse and Gilles Rapaport, 'Ita-Rose' evokes the struggle of a woman in memory of her family, victims of Nazi barbarism, and her commitment alongside the Klarsfelds to have Klaus Barbie arrested.
-All in shadow theater, with naive and fresh silhouettes, this play is obviously striking, given the subject."
+All in shadow theater, with naive and fresh silhouettes, this play is obviously striking, given the subject matter."
 Sudouest, March 11, 2010

 Production